Persona Nutrition (Formerly Vitamin Packs) Supplement Subscription Review + Coupon

 Also included is a supplement facts card for all 10 pills in my packs together.
 This will obviously vary for each subscriber.

-Verdict: I think the main benefits of Vitamin Packs are:
+Verdict: I think the main benefits of Persona are:

 - Helping you choose what supplements are right for you based on your own health concerns